Cognigy/Documentation/docs/ai/empower/llms/providers/microsoft-azure-openai.md

 To apply this model for Cognigy.AI features, go to the settings by clicking **Manage LLM Features**.

+### Deprecation of Old Connections for Microsoft Azure OpenAI

+In recent releases, we have updated the connection settings to Microsoft Azure OpenAI models.

+If you have old connections (for example, created in the 4.53 release) to Azure OpenAI, these connections have an `AzureOpenAIProvider` type and are marked with a **Deprecated** label.
+Although these connections can still be active, we strongly recommend creating a model with the new `AzureOpenAIProviderV2` type, as old connection types will no longer be available in the future.

+Note that for some Microsoft Azure OpenAI models, such as `text-embedding-ada-002` for knowledge search features, you might encounter the following error when an LLM is triggered:
+`Error while performing knowledge search.
+Remote returned error: Search failed: Could not fetch embeddings due to missing API resource name for Azure OpenAI`.
+To resolve the issue, recreate the model and the connection so that both are updated to the latest format.

 ## Apply the Model

 {! _includes/ai/generative-ai/apply-model.md !}